Erotemic/crall-thesis-2017/newchap4_review_reoutline.md

 * The reasoning is similar to why we don't review all negative edges, the probability that any particular edge not in the decision graph is actually between correct individuals is low.
 * In the case where perfect information is desired it is possible to simply review all edges in the priority queue and then add edges between annotations in pairs of unreviewed PCCs until all pairs of PCCs have a negative edge between them.

+### Recomputing candidate edges
+ * The one-vs-many algorithm is re-invoked with new name labels.
+(Note the nearest neighbor matching returns the `K` nearest neighbors not belonging to the same individual.)
+(Note this requires a bit of reworking in the actual pipeline and requires certain caches to be disabled).

 --------------